pmongeon/qsslab/content/authors/philippe-mongeon/_index.md

 ---

 # About me
-I am an assistant professor at the [School of Information Management](https://www.dal.ca/faculty/management/school-of-information-management.html) at Dalhousie University, director of the Quantitative Science Studies Lab, associate member of the [Centre interuniversitaire de recherche sur la science et la technologie (CIRST)](https://www.cirst.uqam.ca/en/) and a member of the [Environmental Information: Use and Influence (EIUI)](https://eiui.ca) research group.
+I am an Associate Professor at the [Department of Information Science](https://www.dal.ca/faculty/management/school-of-information-management.html) at Dalhousie University, director of the Quantitative Science Studies Lab, associate member of the [Centre interuniversitaire de recherche sur la science et la technologie (CIRST)](https://www.cirst.uqam.ca/en/), and a visiting researcher at the [Centre for Science and Technology Studies](https://www.cwts.nl/).

 My research uses bibliometric and other quantitative methods to study the dynamics and practices of knowledge production, dissemination and use, as well as research evaluation and governance.
 More specifically, I work on a broad range of topics, such as research collaboration, scientific misconduct, scholarly publishing, data sharing, research funding, social media, networks, and the evolution of scientific fields.
-I like to adopt a critical perspective in my research, teaching, and service as I strive to help the scientific communities better fulfill their societal roles.